kruizer23/borgbahm/README.md

 * `sudo borgbahm --restore /dev/sdc /mnt/backup borgrepo Pa55w0rd`

 Note that Borgbahm creates normal Borg backup archives.
-In case you would like to restore files from another backup archive, instead of the most recent one, you can use all the feature from Borg backup.
+In case you would like to restore files from another backup archive, instead of the most recent one, you can use all the features from Borg backup.
 Refer to the [Borg backup documentation](https://borgbackup.readthedocs.io/en/stable/quickstart.html) for more info.

 ### Additional help